white-lab/protocols/mass_spec/Proteomics_Workflow.md

        dilution was assigned to each row.
 6. Using a multi-channel pipettor, add 200 μL A:B reagent to each well.
 7. Wrap plate parafilm to reduce evaporation.
-8. Incubate at 37 °C for 30 min (use oven in mass spec lab).
+8. Incubate at 37°C for 30 min (use oven in mass spec lab).
 9. Check wells for presence of bubbles, 1 mg / mL standards be purple in color.
 10. Measure the absorbance at 562 nm on a plate reader.
     1. Before reads, add a shaking parameter of 1 mm amplitude for 10 seconds.